 Most hair stylists work for salons and hair-cutting businesses.
 Many are also self-employed and operate their own hair salons, or rent booth space in a salon or hair-cutting business owned by someone else.

-Can I Become a Hair Stylist?
+How To Become a Hair Stylist

 Hair Stylist Salary Data